Truust publishes objective reviews; our opinions are our own and are not conditioned by paid ads.

-However, a major drawback of Patreon is that it does not promote creators as much as Indiegogo or Kickstarter, who have category lists and entire pages about their projects so that potential donors can see what or who they can donate to.
+However, a major drawback of Patreon is that it does not promote creators as much as Indiegogo or Kickstarter, which have category lists and entire pages about their projects so that potential donors can see what or who they can donate to.

 Fee: Patreon takes 5% of successfully processed payments.
 There is also a payment processing fee each time a payment is processed (usually at the beginning of each month).
 Payment fees may also apply for moving funds from the originator’s balance to a bank or PayPal account.

 LendingClub is crowdfunding of P2P (peer-to-peer) loans or crowdlending.
 The platform offers loans to individuals of up to $40,000 and business loans of up to $300,000.
 LendingClub is not a bank.
 They connect the borrowers to the investors.
 In exchange for consistent returns, investors buy promissory notes that correspond to fractions of loans.
 LendingClub is responsible for screening borrowers and facilitating all transactions.